llamaXc/winwing-ufc-addon/README.md

 	 - **UH1 Huey**: Example template that displays basic information on the UFC
 6. Fly DCS and verify UFC is working.
 7. If something does not look right, take a look at `<USER>/Saved Games/<DCS>/Logs/dcs.log` and look for any errors from the `WWT` log output.
 You can also file an [issue](https://github.com/llamaXc/winwing-ufc-addon/issues) if you are having problems.

+## Known limitations
+- The brightness is hard-coded to 80% for the LCD displays.
+I have not yet found a way to sync it easily across modules, so for now its always light.
+- This is not a permeante feature, if Winwing changes SimApp Pro UFC logic, this would effect this add-on and require updates.
+If that happens I'll share a fix as soon as possible here.
+- If anymore are discovered they will be added here.

 ## Adding more modules